Cyberes/vitalsource2pdf/README.md

 This scraper uses Selenium to load the ebook viewer webpage.
 It then navigates through the book page by page and records network requests.
 After each page it will analyze the requests and find one matching the format of the page image.
 It then saves that request to a `.jpg`.

-Once all images are downloaded, a PDF is created.

-Then `pytesseract` is used to add text to the page images.

-Finally, the table of contents is scraped and added to the PDF.